Jesse Chavez: Chicago Cubs

 On July 19, 2018, Chavez was acquired by the Chicago Cubs for minor league pitcher Tyler Thomas.
-Chavez posted an impressive 1.15 ERA in 32 appearances with the Cubs.
+Chavez posted an impressive 1.15 ERA with 42 strikeouts in 32 appearances with the Cubs.

 Texas Rangers (second stint)

-On November 30, 2018, Chavez signed a 2-year contract to return to the Texas Rangers.
-Chavez was placed on the injured list on August 13 with elbow inflammation, which stemmed from a bone spur.
+On November 30, 2018, Chavez signed a two-year contract to return to the Texas Rangers.
+Chavez was placed on the injured list on August 13, 2019, with elbow inflammation, which stemmed from a bone spur.
 He finished the 2019 season going 3–5 with a 4.85 ERA in 78 innings.
 Chavez underwent surgery to remove loose bodies from his elbow on September 9.

-The following season, Chavez struggled mightily to the tune of a 6.88 ERA in 17 innings.
+In 2020 with Texas, Chavez made 18 appearances, compiling a 6.88 ERA with 13 strikeouts in 17 innings.

-Los Angeles Angels (second stint)
+Atlanta Braves (second stint)

 On February 26, 2021, Chavez signed a minor league contract with the Los Angeles Angels organization that included an invitation to spring training.
-On March 26, 2021, Chavez was released by the Angels.
+He was released by the Angels prior to the start of the season on March 26.

-Atlanta Braves (second stint)